 Rushing/passing threats are always special, regardless of the era

-While there are more in today's game, a quarterback who is a threat with both his arm and his feet is truly special and has been wowing fans well before Jackson arrived on the scene.
-Here are the five dual-threat quarterbacks who have captivated us the most and who Jackson will likely soon be surpassing.
+While there are more in today's game, a quarterback who is a threat with both his arm and his feet is truly special and has been wowing fans well before Mahomes or Lamar Jackson arrived on the scene.
+Mahomes and Jackson have already been named league MVPs in their short careers but neither has done enough quite yet to make this list of the five dual-threat quarterbacks who have captivated us the most.

 5. Cam Newton*

 With his unique combination of size, speed, and accuracy, Newton is one of the most physically gifted quarterbacks to ever play the game and his 2015 season is one of the best in NFL history.
 Both his 1,071 rushing attempts and 70 touchdowns are career records for a quarterback.

 Passing: 29,979 yards, 207 touchdowns

 Every player on this list is/was exciting to watch, but Cunningham was a true human highlight reel, especially during his formative years with the Philadelphia Eagles.
 Take a look.

 Rushing: 4,239 yards, 43 touchdowns

 Young is currently the only quarterback with more than 30,000 passing yards and 4,000 rushing and he completed 64 percent of his passes during his career.
 He also is the fourth-leading rushing quarterback in NFL history, averaging nearly six yards a carry.